 If there is one fact about the sloth we all know, it’s that they are slow.
 Their lethargic movements paired with shaggy hair, that resembles a bowl-cut on the pygmy three-toed sloth, and lips that anthropomorphize into a derpy smile, make them one of the most revered animals on the planet.
-There are six sloth species total, four are considered Bradypus (three-toed sloths) and two are Choloepus (two-toed sloths).
-They spend most of their lives hanging upside down in the tropical rainforests trees of Central and South America.
+There is six sloth species total, four are considered Bradypus (three-toed sloths) and two are Choloepus (two-toed sloths).
+They spend most of their lives hanging upside down in the trees of the tropical rainforests of Central and South America.
 Moving at a record pace of 0.25 KPH, sloths travel about 41 yards per day — that’s less than half the length of a football field.

-A leisurely digestive system however, creates quite the extreme situation when it comes to pooping for the sloth.
+A leisurely digestive system, however, creates quite an extreme situation when it comes to pooping for the sloth.
 With the slowest rate of digestion of any mammal species, it takes days for sloths to process what other animals can digest in a matter of hours.
 This leads to an average of defecating once every week and scientists estimate that sloths lose about one-fifth of their body weight in the process.
-This pendulum swing of an infrequent bowel movement schedule with a massive release of waste, is by evolutionary design.
+This pendulum swing of an infrequent bowel movement schedule with a massive release of waste is by evolutionary design.
 Research shows an estimated 50 percent of sloths ultimately meet their end when they travel to the forest floor.
 That is why they only leave their home high in the trees to go to the bathroom and if they hear a mate calling far away.

 The sound of a sloth may surprise you, it is a high-pitched, ear-piercing cry that can cut through the noise of a teeming rainforest.
-Sloths are almost helpless on the ground, but are able to swim especially when a male hears a female in heat.
+Sloths are almost helpless on the ground but are able to swim especially when a male hears a female in heat.
 Female sloths give birth to one baby a year after a gestation period of six months.
 Living mostly solitary lives, babies only stay with their mothers for additional six months and then adopt part of her range, continuing to communicate through calls.